wmorgan/dcos-docs/1.7/usage/service-discovery/marathon-lb/advanced.md

           "--apps", "nginx_10000"
         ],

-    **Note: If you’re not already running an external marathon-lb instance, launch it with `dcos package install marathon-lb`.**
+    **Note: If you’re not already running an external Marathon-lb instance, launch it with `dcos package install marathon-lb`.**

 2. Launch your nginx test instance.
 The JSON app definition [can be found here][8].
 Save the file, and launch with: